 Before motherhood, Tania Delahoy worked as a medical scientist.
 She says, “at work, I had to be totally organised ” everything had to be set up to go in an emergency.
 My whole identity was about being completely in charge.
-Then I had Jessica and she screamed and screamed with colic.
+Then I had Jessica and wanting to do it my way went out with the dish water, she screamed and screamed with colic.
 I felt completely out of control.”

 Down with Super Mum!